beeware/briefcase/docs/reference/commands/update.rst

 ``--update-resources``
 ----------------------

-Update application resources such as icons before running.
+Update application resources such as icons.

 ``--update-support``
 ----------------------